-Communityware is a new way of designing and building groupware, with the goal of better supporting informal collaboration.
+Community-based groupware is a new way of designing and building groupware, with the goal of better supporting informal collaboration.
 It organizes groupware around the idea of a community of individuals, and there is no requirement that anyone works together until an opportunity is seen to do so.
-The goals of communityware are to enable both impromptu and opportunistic collaboration: things like asking someone to come over and look at your workspace for a quick consultation, or starting a discussion after noticing another person's work during a walkabout.
+The goals of CBG are to enable both impromptu and opportunistic collaboration: things like asking someone to come over and look at your workspace for a quick consultation, or starting a discussion after noticing another person's work during a walkabout.

-Community-based groupware has three fundamental concepts that provide support for informal collaboration: a representation of community that provides ongoing awareness of people's presence, their availability, and their work activities; mechanisms for lightweight initiation of interactions; and the ability to move into more closely-coupled interaction over work artifacts when necessary.
-We next consider the requirements for communityware in each of these areas.
+Community-based groupware has three fundamental concepts that provide support for informal collaboration: a representation of community that provides ongoing awareness of people's presence, availability, and work activities; mechanisms for lightweight initiation of interactions; and the ability to move into more closely-coupled interaction over work artifacts when necessary.
+We next consider the requirements for CBG in each of these areas.

-Representation of the community
+4.1 Representation of the community